Miqhtiedev/HunterVSSpeedrunner/README.md

 Teamates: Command that tells you all the locations of you teamates.

 Onepunch: Activates HARDCORE MODE.
 Hunters now ONE PUNCH speedrunners!

+Quitteam: Takes you out of the current team (hunters or speedrunners).